 Final Thoughts

 Your Great Dane can be sick for many different reasons.
-These are the most common reason that vet see when a sick Great Dane comes into their office.
+These are the most common reasons that vets see when a sick Great Dane comes into their office.

 Many of these can easily be fixed with medication, but some will need lifesaving surgeries.

-By closing monitoring your Great Dane, you will be able to notice these signs and get them to your vet right away.
+By closely monitoring your Great Dane, you will be able to notice these signs and get them to your vet right away.
 The quicker you start treating these problems, the better the outcome.